tyagi-mansi11/Ad_Hoc_Analysis/README.md

 The details of gross prices with product code.

 [4] fact_manufacturing_cost
-The details of manufacturing cost with product code with year.
+The details of the manufacturing cost are included in the product code and year.

 [5] fact_Pre_invoice_dedutions
 The details of pre-invoice deductions percentage for each customer with year.